 - Set up informal cross-training or coaching sessions so employees of different generations can share their respective areas of expertise.
 Sometimes, the best ideas can come from a fresh graduate, a veteran with 20 years of industry experience or someone in between.

 - Encourage mentoring in both directions, and not just from the top down.
 A Gen Y employee, for example, may volunteer to mentor a more senior colleague on using online collaboration tools or social media platforms in the workplace.

 - Allow baby boomers to take on transitional roles, such as a consultant or trainer, before retirement so they can pass on their knowledge to less experienced employees.

 - Identify your own mentoring and coaching style and encourage your team to do the same.
 Understanding how people approach career coaching can be useful in making sure you match people correctly and foster more effective collaborations.

+Finally, be sure to provide enough time for both parties to work together – and take an interest in the relationship’s progress.
 A strong mentoring program can help create an inviting culture in which people are constantly sharing knowledge and generating ideas, and are mutually committed to building a successful company.
 And these will invariably help boost the employee-retention rate in your organisation.

 Whether the arrangement is formal or informal, the mentor-mentee relationship ultimately should be a growth opportunity for both people involved.
 It should provide a way to help a colleague advance or build more confidence as a professional or to learn the ropes of a new job and ease into the culture of the organisation.
 It should also give the mentee an avenue to share his or her own wisdom — and unique perspectives — with you.